 Cash back from your favorite retailers

-As mentioned earlier, the Found Money feature enables you to earn cash back that is deposited directly into your Acorns Core Account.
-This beats blowing the cash back on another useless purchase and not having anything to show for it.
+As mentioned earlier, the Found Money feature enables you to earn cash back that is deposited directly into your account.
+This beats blowing the cashback on another useless purchase and not having anything to show for it.

 You steer the ship with regards to how often contributions to your account are made.
 They can be done each time you make a purchase via round-ups on a daily, weekly, or monthly basis.
 Best of all, contributions can be set from your dashboard and are automated.

 Market fluctuations are also accounted for around the clock and your portfolios are adjusted accordingly through automation.

 Like most other investment products, Acorns IRAs put your principal at risk, especially if you decide to go with their Aggressive portfolio.
 Unfortunately, it may take some time to recoup your losses if the amount you’ve invested is on the lower end.